whatisthejava/versioning-with-external-aliases/Readme.md

         }

 ````
-This code allows a v3 schema to accept a v1 schema string or a v2 schema string and it will return a v3 object.
+This code allows a v4 schema to accept a v1 or v2 or v3 schema string and it will return a v4 object.
-This allows us to convert a v2 ProcessSchema into a v3 ProcessSchema
+This allows us to convert a v3 ProcessSchema into a v4 ProcessSchema